zhuhz/victory/README.md

 # victory
-A simple php mvc framework
+This a simple php mvc framework.